ishandutta2007/free-api/README.md

  - Books E-commerce data (can be called online) : Choose your favorite among thousands-recommended by good books, worth your ...
 —— <a href="https://www.free-api.com/doc/87" target='_blank'> Interface address </a>
  <br>
- - ID card query (can be called online) < / b>: Query information about the place of identity of the ID card-<a href="https://www.free-api.com/doc/88" target='_blank'> Interface address </a>
+ - ID card query (can be called online) : Query information about the place of identity of the ID card-<a href="https://www.free-api.com/doc/88" target='_blank'> Interface address </a>
  <br> <b > Gold data (can be called online) : Gold variety, latest price, opening price, highest price and other information-<a href = "https://www.free-api.com/doc/89" target = '_ blank'> Interface address </a>
  <br>
  - IP address (can be called online) : According to the IP address or domain name, query the IP address ...